 In 2018, significant changes were made to increase the support offered by the Trust; including New Beneficiary Grants, Driving Lesson Grants and also Child Counselling Grants.
 Significantly, the Trust widened it's eligibility to include Police families who have lost either parent (whether or not they are a Serving or Retired Police Officer) or where the Police Officer parent is unable to earn an income due to illness or injury, sustained on or off duty.

-The Trust also enjoys a friendship with many of the St George's House 'Old Boys and Girls' who visit Harrogate each year for a reunion.
+The Trust also enjoys a friendship with many of the St George's House 'Old Boys and Girls' who visit Harrogate each year for a reunion; 2018 was their last reunion.
 To read more about St George's House click on the logo below to visit their website.